 Our functional currency is the Indian rupee although we transact a major portion of our business in several currencies and accordingly face foreign currency exposure through our sales in the United States and elsewhere, and purchases from overseas suppliers in various foreign currencies.
 Generally, we generate the majority of our revenues in foreign currencies, such as the U.S. dollar or the United Kingdom Pound Sterling, and incur the majority of our expenses in Indian rupees.
 Recently, as a result of the increased volatility in foreign exchange currency markets, there has been increased demand from our clients that all risks associated with foreign exchange fluctuations be borne by us.
 Also, historically, we have held a substantial majority of our cash funds in Indian rupees.
 Accordingly, changes in exchange rates may have a material adverse effect on our revenues, other income, cost of services sold, gross margin and net income, and may have a negative impact on our business, operating results and financial condition.
-The exchange rate between the Indian rupee and foreign currencies, including the U.S. dollar, the United Kingdom Pound Sterling, the Euro and the Australian dollar, has changed substantially in recent years and may fluctuate substantially in the future, and this fluctuation in currencies had a material and adverse effect on our operating results in the nine months ended December 31, 2010, fiscal 2010 and fiscal 2009.
+The exchange rate between the Indian rupee and foreign currencies, including the U.S. dollar, the United Kingdom Pound Sterling, the Euro and the Australian dollar, has changed substantially in recent years and may fluctuate substantially in the future, and this fluctuation in currencies had a material and adverse effect on our operating results in the three months ended June 30, 2011, fiscal 2011 and fiscal 2010.
 We expect that a majority of our revenues will continue to be generated in foreign currencies, including the U.S. dollar, the United Kingdom Pound Sterling, the Euro and the Australian dollar, for the foreseeable future and that a significant portion of our expenses, including personnel costs, as well as capital and operating expenditures, will continue to be denominated in Indian rupees.
 Consequently, the results of our operations are adversely affected as the Indian rupee appreciates against the U.S. dollar and other foreign currencies.

 We use derivative financial instruments such as foreign exchange forward and option contracts to mitigate the risk of changes in foreign exchange rates on accounts receivable and forecast cash flows denominated in certain foreign currencies.
-As of December 31, 2010, we had outstanding forward contracts of U.S. \$487 million, Euro 21 million, United Kingdom Pound Sterling 9 million and Australian dollar 10 million and option contracts of U.S. \$45 million.
+As of June 30, 2011, we had outstanding forward contracts of U.S.\$663 million, Euro 24 million, United Kingdom Pound Sterling 20 million and Australian dollar 15 million.
 We may not purchase derivative instruments adequate to insulate ourselves from foreign currency exchange risks.
 For instance, during fiscal 2009, we incurred significant losses as a result of exchange rate fluctuations that were not offset in full by our hedging strategy.

 Additionally, our hedging activities have also contributed to increased losses in recent periods due to volatility in foreign currency markets.
-For example, for the six months ended September 30, 2010, we incurred losses of \$6 million in our forward and option contracts.
-These losses, partially offset by gains of \$3 million as a result of foreign exchange translations during the same period, resulted in a total loss of \$3 million related to foreign currency transactions, which had an adverse effect on our profit margin and results of operations.
+For example, in fiscal 2009, we incurred losses of \$165 million in our forward and option contracts.
+These losses, partially offset by gains of \$71 million as a result of foreign exchange translations during the same period, resulted in a total loss of \$94 million related to foreign currency transactions, which had a significant and adverse effect on our profit margin and results of operations.
 If foreign currency markets continue to be volatile, such fluctuations in foreign currency exchange rates could materially and adversely affect our profit margins and results of operations in future periods.
 Also, the volatility in the foreign currency markets may make it difficult to hedge our foreign currency exposures effectively.